MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-silent-aad.md

 ## How silent authentication works

 The ADAL.js library creates a hidden iframe for OAuth 2.0 implicit grant flow.
 But the library specifies `prompt=none`, so Azure AD never shows the sign in page.
-If user interaction is required because the user needs to sign in or grant access to the application, AAD immediately returns an error that ADAL.js reports to your app.
+If user interaction is required because the user needs to sign in or grant access to the application, Azure AD immediately returns an error that ADAL.js reports to your app.
 At this point, your app can show a sign in button if required.

 ## How to do silent authentication

 The code in this article comes from the Teams sample app that is [Teams authentication sample node](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/app-auth/nodejs/src/views/tab/silent/silent.hbs).

-[Initiate silent and simple authentication configurable tab using AAD](https://github.com/OfficeDev/Microsoft-Teams-Samples/tree/main/samples/tab-channel-group-config-page-auth/csharp) and follow the instructions to run the sample on your local machine.
+[Initiate silent and simple authentication configurable tab using Azure AD](https://github.com/OfficeDev/Microsoft-Teams-Samples/tree/main/samples/tab-channel-group-config-page-auth/csharp) and follow the instructions to run the sample on your local machine.

 ### Include and configure ADAL